Masked Transformer for Electrocardiogram Classification: Discussion

 3. \textbf{ How important the training recipe is in the masked modeling?} Previous emphasis was primarily on the masking strategy, training schedule length, and reconstruction target.
 However, in this work, we demonstrate that the fine-tuning performance is not only sensitive to the those components, but also to other components such as the layer-wise LR decay and DropPath rate.
 These findings indicate that the successful application of masked modeling in domain-specific tasks might rely on the implementation of proper pre-training and fine-tuning recipes.

-4. \textbf{Transformers or CNNs for ECG classification?} Transformers have shown remarkable performance in various visual benchmarks, often matching or surpassing that of CNNs.
-One may curious about whether Transformers could potentially replace CNNs for ECG classification tasks.
-We compare the Transformer-based model with masked pre-training (MTECG-T) with the benchmark CNN-based model with contrastive pre-training (CLECG), and observe that the Transformer-based model achieve significantly better performance.
+4. \textbf{Transformer or CNN for ECG classification?} Transformer has shown remarkable performance in various visual benchmarks, often matching or surpassing that of CNN.
+One might be curious about whether Transformer could potentially replace CNN for ECG classification tasks.
+We compare the Transformer-based model pre-trained by the proposed masked method with the benchmark CNN-based model (xresnet1d101 \citep{strodthoff2020deep}) pre-trained by the contrastive method (CLECG), and observe that the Transformer-based model achieves significantly better performance.
 However, we cannot conclude that Transformer is a better architecture than CNN for ECG classification due to the different pre-training strategy.
-It would be interesting to investigate whether CNNs could achieve a comparable performance by developing an appropriate masked pre-training method.
+It would be interesting to investigate whether CNN could achieve a comparable performance by developing an appropriate masked pre-training method.

 5. \textbf{Can the proposed method be utilized in novel clinical scenarios? } In recent years, the field of ECG has experienced remarkable advancements, particularly in the area of deep learning.
 Numerous studies have revealed the ability of deep learning models to identify subtle changes in ECG signals that are unrecognizable by the human eye \citep{siontis2021artificial}.
 Remarkably, these subtle patterns may be indicative of asymptomatic diseases, such as asymptomatic left ventricular systolic dysfunction \citep{attia2019screening, attia2022prospective, yao2021artificial}.
 The detection of these patterns introduces novel clinical scenarios for ECG analysis \citep{somani2021deep}, where the labels for ECG are obtained from alternative modalities such as echocardiogram and computed tomography.
 However, a significant challenge lies in the large number of ECG signals that lack corresponding labels from other modalities.
 Previous research has typically excluded these unlabeled ECG records \citep{siontis2021artificial, somani2021deep}.
 Our proposed method, characterized by its self-supervised nature, could effectively utilize these unlabeled ECG records.
 Consequently, it becomes intriguing to explore the performance of the proposed method in such scenarios.